-5. Children at Risk and Safeguarding concerns
+5. Children at Risk and Safeguarding

 - 5.1.
-Examples of child protection concerns: - A child, or young person may tell you about something that has upset or harmed them, or that has happened to another child or young person. - An adult might report that a child or young person has told them something concerning, or that they are worried a child or young person has experienced harm. - A child or young person might show signs of injury or neglect, for which there appears to be no satisfactory explanation, or you might witness physical abuse. - A child's or young person's behaviour or situation may suggest they are being abused, mistreated or exploited. - You may witness worrying behaviour from one child, or young person to another.

-- A child or young person is troubled by content or contacts they have accessed online - The behaviour, or attitude of adults involved in your organisation may worry you, or make you feel uncomfortable in some way. - Someone alleges that a worker, or volunteer has harmed a child or young person, or behaved inappropriately towards them.
+Examples of child protection concerns: - A child, or young person may tell you about something that has upset or harmed them, or that has happened to another child or young person. - An adult might report that a child or young person has told them something concerning, or that they are worried a child or young person has experienced harm. - A child or young person might show signs of injury or neglect, for which there appears to be no satisfactory explanation, or you might witness physical abuse. - A child's or young person's behaviour may suggest he or she is being abused. - You may witness worrying behaviour from one child, or young person to another. - The behaviour, or attitude of one of the adults involved in your organisation may worry you, or make you feel uncomfortable in some way. - Someone might allege that a worker, or volunteer has harmed a child or young person, or behaved inappropriately towards them.